tesnim5hamdouni/SIEMxSentinel/README.md

 Though the law can recieve log data from the VM,
 ![LAW receiving log data](https://github.com/tesnim5hamdouni/SIEMxSentinel/assets/121170828/5c146480-7a49-48fc-bc9c-8d277b7ec970)

+## 3. Setup the workbook and show data
-it displays all info as RawData.
+the log displays all info as RawData.
 Since custom fields are no longer available, i simply parsed the rawdata field :
 ![log data parsing](https://github.com/tesnim5hamdouni/SIEMxSentinel/assets/121170828/d26bd498-7745-409c-aa79-26e377a8e569)
 and grouped it to view the failed rdp login attempts by geolocation data (latitude and longitude) on a world map.